Comfort Manaslu Circuit Trek - 17 Days

 Discover the Uncrowded Comfort Manaslu Circuit Trek in Nepal

-Less crowded and spectacular trail: Manaslu Circuit is a restricted area in Nepal.
-So, the trail is less crowded compared to another trekking.
+Less Crowded and Spectacular Trail: Manaslu Circuit is a restricted area in Nepal.
+So, the trail is less crowded compared to other treks.
 You will walk in the genuine Himalayan wilderness and will experience the remote area of Nepal.

 Manaslu Circuit Restricted Area: While Annapurna and Everest Base Camp draw hundreds of trekkers daily in other hand, Manaslu Circuit is protected by its restricted area permits.
-So, it offers the experience of an untouched route.
+So, it offers the experience of an untouched route and typical Tibetan culture.

 Close-up view of Mount Manaslu (8,163m) – the world’s 8th highest mountain: You will trek deep into the Manaslu Region, where you can experience the close-up view of Mount Manaslu, along with surrounding peaks, glaciers, and high valleys.